 Wealthfront and Vanguard specialize in two different types of online trading platforms.
-While Vanguard offers a full-service trading platform, it specializes in mutual funds.
+Vanguard offers a full-service trading platform, it specializes in mutual funds.
 Wealthfront, on the other hand, is what is known as a robo-advisor service.
 This means that you don’t select any specific security at all.
-Instead the firm helps you to select financial priorities and goals, and based on these choices it allocates your money among a series of pre-made portfolios.
+Instead, the firm helps you to select financial priorities and goals and based on these choices it allocates your money among a series of pre-made portfolios.
 Each firm’s online service is an excellent choice for long-term, hands-off investors, yet each approaches this subject in a different way.
-Coming up with long-term financial goals is something a financial advisor can be extremely helpful with.
+Mapping out long-term financial goals is something a financial advisor can be extremely helpful with.

 Wealthfront vs. Vanguard: Fees

 There are usually four types of fees to look out for when choosing a trading platform.
 You should look out for these when evaluating any investment or trading service:

 - Trading Fees: Any fixed charge attached to each trade that you make.
 This can come in the form of a flat fee or what’s known as the “spread.”
 This is when your broker charges you based on the difference, if any, between the buying and the selling price of an asset.

 - Trading Commissions: This is when a broker will charge you a percentage based on the volume or value of each trade.